jbweber/blog/content/posts/home-lab-cache.md

 #### Minuses

-* the same content pulled from multiple mirrors might be treated as different files
+* the cache may treat content from different upstream mirrors as different files
 * some files are special and may not be something we want to cache (e.g. repomd.xml)